 Miami New Drama's dedication to social engagement, cultural conversation, and human interaction made it an easy decision for newly appointed Managing Director, Nicholas Richberg, to quickly commit to host at their beautiful Colony Theatre as well as provide support in choosing the plays and donating operational support to create a night of theatre.

 Love the Everglades' dynamic leader, Houston Cypress, joins us to shape the conversations that will take place.

 Recognizing a void, Mangrove reached out to the Miccosukee Tribe of Florida to include our local indigenous community and illuminate their continued stewardship of the land and water.
 To accomplish this a play writing workshop for the students at the Miccosukee School is being facilitated by local playwright and theatre maker, Ricky J. Martinez.
 He will guide the students in developing a short play to be read alongside the commissioned works provided by CCTA.

 If you, or someone you know, would like to help make this night a success reach out to email@example.com and let us know what you have in mind!

 Climate Change Theatre Action | MIAMI BEACH Team:

-Margarita Arce, Joseph Cloud, Houston Cypress, Michelle Font, Jessica Gonzalez, Ricky J. Martinez, Margaret M. Ledford, Gina Montet, William 'Popeye' Osceola, Nicholas Richberg, Erik Rodriguez, Kunya Rowley
+Melissa Almaguer, Margarita Arce, Gabriel Bonilla, Angelina Lopez de Catledge, Joseph Cloud, Houston Cypress, Michael Ferreiro, Michelle Font, Jessica Gonzalez, Carey Hart, Daniel Llaca, Ricky J. Martinez, Margaret M. Ledford, Gina Montet, William 'Popeye' Osceola, Nicholas Richberg, Erik Rodriguez, Roderick Randle, Kunya Rowley